Undertake work experience with us

 To begin the process you will need to contact the Mitcham Homing Centre via email to request an application form.
 Once completed, you can return your form to us via email or post.
 If your application is shortlisted and the dates you have requested are available, you will be contacted for a telephone interview.
 Successful applicants will then be required to complete a work experience agreement acceptance form and an emergency contact form.
 Once these have been returned to the centre we will be able to confirm your placement and you will receive an induction on the first day of your placement.
 This application process can take around 4 weeks, so we would suggest contacting the centre at least 3 months prior to the dates you wish to begin your placement.How can I apply?

 Due to their popularity there is limited availability for work experience placements, so please contact us as early as possible to avoid disappointment.
-Please email your full name, home address, place and year of study and preferred placement dates to Jess Wager, our Volunteer Team Leader, at firstname.lastname@example.org What skills or experience do I need to complete a work experience placement with Cats Protection?
+Please email your full name, home address, place and year of study and preferred placement dates to Emma Goss, our Volunteer Team Leader, at firstname.lastname@example.org What skills or experience do I need to complete a work experience placement with Cats Protection?

 We do not ask for any specific skills or experience in order for students to be considered for a work experience placement, however we do look for students with the following personal attributes: